Abhinandps/ecommerce_app/utils/updations.md

 [✓]add multiple images
 [✓]product list and details is not working
 [✓]currency is missing
-[]Order cancellation option in user side.
+[✓]Order cancellation option in user side.
-[]reason cancel and return
+[✗]reason cancel and return
 []return expiry
 [✔]place order is pending
 [✓]Mobile OTP login